Fernando Martinez Arrested in Copiague Hit-and-Run Accident

 Officers later located the Honda in Copiague and impounded it as evidence.
 The crash remains under investigation by the Major Case Unit.

-The arrest of a suspect provides initial answers, but the family of the deceased pedestrian now faces a complex legal journey.
-While the criminal justice system penalizes the act of fleeing, a parallel civil investigation must examine the crash mechanics, including visibility, speed, and driver distraction, to determine why the collision occurred.
+The arrest of Martinez provides initial answers in the fatal hit-and-run crash in Copiague, but the family of the pedestrian killed now faces a complex legal process.
+While the criminal justice system addresses the act of leaving the scene, a separate civil investigation will examine the crash details, including visibility, vehicle speed, and driver actions, to determine why the collision occurred.

-According to the AAA Foundation for Traffic Safety, hit-and-run crashes reached a record high recently, comprising 15% of all police-reported crashes nationwide, with death rising to 2,872 in 2023.
+Hit-and-run crashes have increased, according to the AAA Foundation for Traffic Safety.
+These incidents recently made up 15% of all police-reported crashes nationwide, with death reaching 2,872 in 2023.

 What happens next in the criminal investigation?

-As prosecutors move forward with felony charges, the victim's estate will need to handle the financial and emotional aftermath of the sudden loss.
+As prosecutors pursue felony charges against Martinez, the victim's estate will need to address the financial and emotional impact of the sudden loss.
 The criminal proceedings establish accountability for leaving the scene, but they do not automatically provide restitution for the family's damages.

-"We understand that losing a loved one is not only a deeply emotional loss but also an economic one," added National Legal Analyst Stefano Formica, of Counsel at Counsel at Bond Legal.
-Even in complex scenarios where a pedestrian is in the road, thorough accident reconstruction is required to evaluate all cause and ensure the victim's rights are protected under state law.
+"We understand that losing a loved one is not only a deeply emotional loss but also an economic one," said National Legal Analyst Stefano Formica, Of Counsel at Bond Legal.
+Formica added that even in complex scenarios where a pedestrian is in the road, thorough accident reconstruction is required to evaluate all cause and ensure the victim's rights are protected under state law.

 New York wrongful death statute